 - Repairing and cleaning the home – When the entire home is clutter-free, repairs should be done if needed.
 These can include repainting, re-carpeting, or damage restoration (after fire, water, mold, or biohazard damage).
 Then, all the contents in the house including the salvageable items are disinfected.

-For professional hoarding clean-up, as well as biohazard remediation services, call your local PuroClean office or 800-775-7876.
+For professional hoarding clean-up, as well as biohazard remediation services, call PuroClean Restoration Specialists or 800-775-7876.